 Hardy salmon really is one of your best bets for the grill, holding itself together on skewers, or in pieces, while its skin gets crackly crisp if you leave it on.
 All it needs is a simple sauce to go with it, like the lemon compound butter in this recipe.
 Get our Grilled Salmon with Lemon-Pepper Compound Butter recipe.

 Packing in tons of spice and smoke, blackening can turn even the mildest of fish into something with chutzpah.
 Here, paprika and cayenne give this grilled catfish lots of soulful zest.
 Get our Grilled Blackened Catfish with Creole Mustard Butter recipe.

 This one’s about as summery as it gets: see those perfectly criss-crossed grill marks and the cubes of diced cucumber and melon?
 You can practically feel the sunny warmth emanating out of this one.
 Get our Grilled Swordfish with Cucumber-Melon Salsa recipe.

 Tacos are perhaps the most forgiving vehicle for fish prepared on the grill.
 If you’re still getting the hang of flipping your fillets just so, not to worry.
 These puppies are designed to hold all the flaky bits and pieces.
+And don’t forget the slaw for a perfect crunchy contrast.
 Get our Easy Fish Tacos recipe.

 Firm-fleshed mackerel is a pro at handling flaming heat.
 It also loves meeting up with other flavor-forward ingredients, getting along swimmingly with fennel, tomato, and caper in this recipe.
 Get our Grilled Mackerel with Tomato, Fennel, and Capers recipe.